morteza-developers/email-spam-finder/README.md

-# Spam Detection using Artificial Intelligence
+# Spam Detection using machine learning
-This repository is written in Python and uses artificial intelligence algorithms to detect spam emails.
+This repository is written in Python and uses machine learning algorithms to detect spam emails.

 ## Features